topicfun/api-gw/README.md

 # API Gateway

 This repository contains a small demo with Nginx acting as a reverse proxy for multiple backend applications.
-The gateway uses a custom Nginx image built from the official `nginx:alpine` base with the Lua module installed.
+The gateway uses a custom Nginx image built from the official `nginx:1.26.3-alpine` base with the Lua module installed.
+Pinning the Nginx version prevents module version mismatches.

 ## Log configuration